May 20, 2021 5 min read 0 Comments

 In this article, we'll focus on birth control methods that involve using hormones estrogen and progesterone commonly known as the birth control pill.
 While term birth control itself is defined to prevent pregnancy, hormonal birth control pills are often prescribed as a way to reduce acne among other medical reasons.

 The Birth control pill is one of the standard treatment options for people with hormonal acne.
 It is also possible that birth control pills can worsen your acne before it even gets better once you start taking birth control pills.

 BIRTH CONTROL FOR ACNE

 Clearly, there’s a relationship between our hormones and acne.
-Pregnant women are prone to experience acne flare-ups during their pre-menstrual cycle brought about by the shift in hormonal levels.
+Pregnant women are prone to experience acne flare-ups brought about by the shift in hormonal levels.
+For acne prone women, it's pretty common during that time of the month to have a flare up of acne.
 The amount of androgen hormones is lowered by taking birth control pills which contain both estrogen and progesterone, resulting in less sebum production as well as less severe acne.